12Starlight/linux/software_management/software.md

 Bc this process uses the package lists in your apt-cache, in order for this to be effective, your package lists should be completely up-to-date.

-Therefore, *`you must ensure that your package lists are up to date before upgrading software`* by using:
+Therefore, *`you must ensure that your package lists are up to date before upgrading the software`* by using:

 &nbsp; &nbsp; &nbsp; &nbsp; `sudo apt-get update`

-**`Note:`** This only update software installed via the package manager.
+**`Note:`** This will only update software installed via the package manager.
 It will not work for software compiled and installed manually.
 Therefore, *`always aim to install software from the repositories wherever possible.`*

 &nbsp;